shau0000/Mathematical-Finance-and-Stochastic-Process/README.md

 Stamatics 2021

 ## Updates
-* Updated Weekly tasks for Week 1.
+* Updated Weekly tasks for Week 2.
+* We will now be meeting on **Sunday 8 PM**, instead of Monday 8 PM.

 ## Objectives